AbdulMoeez6/xpresslab/training.md

 # 🌟 XpressLab Beginner Guide (No Coding, No Problem!)

-Welcome to **XpressLab** – a place where you can learn, grow, and contribute to real projects, even if you don’t know how to code or speak perfect English.
+Welcome to **XpressLab** – a place where you can learn, grow, and contribute to real projects, even if you don’t know how to code.

 This guide is for **complete beginners**.
 We’ll help you step by step.